The Conductors

 Scott Weiss

-Scott Weiss is the Music Director and Conductor of the Palmetto Concert Band, the Director of Orchestras at the University of South Carolina School of Music, and the Music Director and Conductor of the Aiken Symphony Orchestra.
+Scott Weiss served as the Music Director and Conductor of the Palmetto Concert Band from 2010-2024 and currently serves as the Director of Orchestras at the University of South Carolina School of Music and is the Music Director and Conductor of the Aiken Symphony Orchestra.
 In demand internationally as a guest conductor, Scott has conducted recent performances with the orchestras of Shenzhen, Tianjin, Hunan, Inner Mongolia, Shandong, and Nanchang and at major international venues including the Taipei National Theatre and Concert Hall, the National Centre for the Performing Arts Concert Hall in Beijing, and the Hangzhou Grand Theatre Concert Hall.
 Soloists he has recently shared the stage with include Elena Urioste, Angelo Xiang Yu, Zuill Bailey, John O’Conor, Marina Lomazov, and Paul Jacobs.

 Scott has several critically-acclaimed recordings on the Naxos Records and Summit Records labels.
 His latest offering is the world premiere recording of Nico Muhly’s Reliable Sources, released on the Cantaloupe Music label in October 2021.
 The piece is one of dozens of new works that Scott has commissioned from many of today’s leading composers, including Samuel Adler, Jennifer Higdon, Zhou Long, Cindy McTee, and Joseph Schwanter.